GrantWils23/Portfolio-Project-2---JavaScript-Essentials/README.md

 [Back to Top](<#contents>)
 ### Game Area
 <ul>
 <li>The game area is where the interactive side of the website can be found.
-When you start a game by pressing the button, the game will start to run through a randomly selected bunch of questions which it will then be down to the user to pick an answer.</li>
+When you start a game by pressing the button, the game will start to run through a randomly selected bunch of questions which will then be down to the user to pick an answer.</li>
 <li>The game area answers will be displayed in reactive boxes which change sizes depending on content and screen size.</li>
-<li>The answer buttons will all be reactive to hovering over elements and to onclick events that will tell you when you have a selected an answer with a visual display of color as feedback to the user.</li>
+<li>The answer buttons will all be reactive to hovering over elements and to onclick events that will tell you when you have selected an answer with a visual display of color as feedback to the user.</li>
-<li>The submit answer button will be clear and easy to read as the rest of the content on the page and will adopt the same stylings of the start button as main function buttons.</li>
+<li>The submit answer button will be clear and easy to read as the rest of the content on the page and will adopt the same stylings of the start button as the main function buttons.</li>
-<li>The onclick event on the submit button will return the user with the correct answer, if the users answer is correct, it will return green color as where an incorrect answer will return red and also display the correct answer on green.</li>
+<li>The onclick event on the submit button will return the user with the correct answer, if the users' answer is correct, it will return green color as to where an incorrect answer will return red and also display the correct answer in green.</li>
-<li>Once the user has had time to read through the answer, they are then prompted to use the next question button that is forced so they can can continue the game till all 10 questions from the game are completed.</li>
+<li>Once the user has had time to read through the answer, they are then prompted to use the next question button that is forced so they can continue the game till all 10 questions from the game are completed.</li>
 <br>
 <img src="https://user-images.githubusercontent.com/72948843/139583398-f2010d8f-96a3-491a-b1a3-3ba7896f5e4c.png">
 <img src="https://user-images.githubusercontent.com/72948843/139583649-860a6edb-f335-45a6-a73d-e18db9fc99ff.png">